Scaling up Group Closeness Maximization: Experiments

 \subsection{Accuracy}

-The quality comparison between the quality of the solution found by \textsf{Greedy++} and the optimum is performed on several small real-world networks; the optimum is computed using the ILP formulation described in Section~\ref{sec:ilp}.
+The quality comparison between the \textsf{Greedy++} solution and the optimum is performed on several small real-world networks; the optimum is computed using the ILP formulation described in Section~\ref{sec:ilp}.
 The ILP model is implemented using the Java optimization modeling library and interface ILOG Concert Technology.
 The problems are solved with ILOG CPLEX 12.6\footnote{\url{www-01.ibm.com/software/commerce/optimization/cplex-optimizer/}}.
 The results for $k=10$ are reported in Table~\ref{table:accuracy} in Appendix~\ref{app:results}.
 Among all networks, the empirical approximation ratio (ratio between the objective function of the optimum and that of the solution found by \textsf{Greedy++}) is always higher than 0.97.
-This is much higher than the theoretical guarantee of $(1 - 1/e) \approx 0.63$.
 Similar results can be observed for $k=2$ and $k=20$, reported in Table~\ref{table:accuracy2} and Table~\ref{table:accuracy20} in Appendix~\ref{app:results}.
 For $k=10$, the geometric mean of the approximation ratios is 0.994, for $k=2$ it is 0.998 and for $k=20$ it is 0.995.
 Notice that \textsf{Greedy++} never takes more than one second on the tested networks, whereas finding the optimum with CPLEX takes hours for the larger instances of Table~\ref{table:accuracy}.